top of page

 Modified thoraco-sternotomy: a clamshell sternotomy with a modified sternal incision closure technique of the sternum with crossed wires.

-The following are schematic pictures of partial sternotomy in the various forms they are practiced in different conditions:
+The following are schematic pictures of partial sternotomy in the various forms they are practised in different conditions:

 Whether the lower aspect of an upper hemi-sternotomy or the upper aspect of a lower partial sternotomy is going to end like an arrowhead or T, was the surgeon's choice.
 J-shaped extension was preferred by many.